square-nine/min-hero-level-editor/README.md

 * Once all of the new files have replaced the old ones, click the "Save All" button in the top menu.
 Then close JPEXS

 ## Help
-Any questions?
-Contact me (square_nine) with the links in [my GitHub profile](https://github.com/square-nine) or by raising an issue here!
+I've tried my best to make this guide as easy to use and approachable as possible.
+If I have missed the mark, then contact me (square_nine) with the links in [my GitHub profile](https://github.com/square-nine) or by raising an issue here!